Intro:

 In consequence, the index page of the

-Irish Soldiers Pardons Campaign WW2 has
+Irish Soldiers Pardons Campaign WW2 has been

-other background information:
+background information:

-Note 1: With regard to
+Note 1:

-the military offence of desertion, and upon conviction, a
+forces accused of the military offence of desertion, and upon conviction, a

 court-martial/military tribunal has sole jurisdiction to award punishments